gitter-badger/miu-1/sanna/Readme.md

 # Sanna

-Sanna is an internal build system for the Miuki compiler (and associated tools in the future) written in Haskell.
+Sanna is an internal build system for the Miuri compiler (and associated tools in the future) written in Haskell.

 Right now, it is mostly an overlay on `cargo`.